TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 draw to the screen at X,Y. Use Z for depth check.
 ```

-And now it's time to write some actual Simple3D scratch blocks code.
+And now it's time to make some actual Simple3D scratch blocks code.
 In Simple3D those transformations are combined into 1 big transformation, and all the steps have to be specified in reverse.
 ```scratch
 start with perspective FOV (90) near (0.01) far (1000) :: sensing